sulphuric/Nexuiz-Rocketminsta-Color-Chat/README.md

 Create autoexec.cfg in Nexuiz/data under windows or $HOME/.Nexuiz/data under linux.
 Place color_text.cfg in a folder and call it from autoexec.cfg using the command exec /~folder path/color_text.cfg.
 Or simply copy paste the code under color_text.cfg into autoexec.cfg.
 2. Setting up the Webserver:
-Download and install xampp(portable is good enough) or any other server that supports perl or php.
+Download and install Apache or xampp(portable is good enough) server or any other server that supports php.
-Then follow step A or B:
-A. Place speak.pl in xampp/cgi-bin/ folder.
-In speak.pl, edit and complete the line #!"--SomePath--\xampp\perl\bin\perl.exe" with your own path.
-Start xampp.
-OR
-B.Place speak.php in xampp/cgi-bin/ folder/.
-Edit color_text.cfg to place a # before alias colortext "curl http://localhost/cgi-bin/speak.pl?say=$send_var/$chat_count.chat"
-and remove the # from the line #alias colortext "curl http://localhost/speak.php?say=$send_var/$chat_count.chat"
+Then, place speak.php in your server directory usually in htdocs folder under Apache or Xampp.
 Usage:
-1. Press L to type, then press K to upload /download, press O to say to all OR press P to team_say.
+1. Press O to input chat for public OR press P to input chat for team.
+Then press K to print chat.
-2. If you want input chat in console, type chat1 in console, then press K and then press O to say to all OR press P to team say.
+2. If you want input chat in console, use say1 command followed by your text for public chat or say2 command followed by your text for team chat .

+Important:
-Important: Clear *.chat files from dlcache folder after or before running nexuiz.
-One good way is to run nexuiz is with a batch script which clears the chat and calls nexuiz client.
-E.g in windows the following batch script can be placed in nexuiz folder:
+Clear *.chat files from dlcache folder before running nexuiz.
+One good way is to run nexuiz with a batch script which clears the chat files and calls nexuiz client.
+E.g in windows create a nexuiz.bat file inside nexuiz folder and add the following two lines to the file:

 del data/dlcache/*.chat
 nexuiz.exe

+Then every time you want to run nexuiz just run nexuiz.bat file.
 Caution:
-i) Allow some time to download after u press K ( 1 sec or so.) ii) There are some obvious limitations since an web address is used as an input chat.
+i) There are some obvious limitations since an web address is used as an input chat.
 For instance the input "+" is lost during the web transaction, instead %2B should be used.